 Finding the Best Places to Retire Since 2006!

-Overview: Cary is in north central North Carolina and is often noted for its high quality of life.
-It is in the middle of a region called The Triangle, which is anchored by Durham, Raleigh and Chapel Hill.
+Cary is in north central North Carolina and is a peaceful suburban town in the middle of a region called The Triangle, which is anchored by Durham, Raleigh and Chapel Hill.

-Each of these cities is home to a university (North Carolina State University in Raleigh, the University of North Carolina in Chapel Hill, and Duke University in Durham), making this area a progressive place with particularly well-educated residents, including professionals, academics, scientists and other white collar workers.
-Cary has been dubbed the "Technology Town of North Carolina," thanks its parking space app, "smart" water meters and more.
-Residents enjoy a variety of very good restaurants (locally owned and chains) and attractive shopping venues, including the Cary Towne Center and Waverly Place, which has a Whole Foods.
+Each of these cities is home to a university (North Carolina State University in Raleigh, the University of North Carolina in Chapel Hill, and Duke University in Durham), making this area home to particularly well-educated residents, including professionals, academics, scientists and other white collar workers.
+Cary has been dubbed the "Technology Town of North Carolina," thanks its voice assistant program, "smart" water meters, advanced traffic management and more.
+Residents enjoy a variety of good restaurants (locally owned and chains) and attractive shopping venues, including Waverly Place.
 There are also several farmers' markets.
 The Cary Arts Center has a music series and art classes, and the city hosts two dozen events and festivals each year.
 Cary is also bicycle friendly.

 Age 45 or Better: 35%